 - Curl your arms until you feel the work in your biceps.

-- Hold for moment and then lower the bar down until your arms are straight.
+- Hold briefly, then lower the bar until your arms are straight.
 It is your first rep.

 6. Barbell Preacher Curl

-The preacher curl is one of the most likable biceps exercises you can do using an easy barbell.
-It allows you to isolate your two heads more specifically and help you increase strength and size over time.
+The preacher curl allows you to isolate the two-headed biceps more specifically and helps increase strength and size over time.

-- Make sure your triceps should be rested on the bench and fit firmly on the ground.
+- Ensure your triceps are rested on the bench and your feet are firmly on the ground.

 - Curl your arms until you feel the full contraction in your biceps muscles.

 - Once your arms are fully flexed, return to the starting position.
 That’s one rep!

-- Brace your abdominal muscles, bend at your hips and bring your torso forward.
+- Brace your abdominal muscles, bend your hips, and bring your torso forward.
 And keep your arms straight below your chest.
 That’s the start.

-- Pull the bar toward your stomach so your elbows raises upward.
+- Pull the bar toward your stomach so your elbows raise upward.

-- You’ll feel your back and biceps engaged at top of the row.
+- You’ll feel your back and biceps engaged at the top of the row.

-- Pause for a moment and then lower your arms return to the start.
-That is your one repetition.
+- Pause for a moment, then lower your arms and return to the start.
+That is one repetition.

 9. Barbell High Pull

-The barbell high pull is a full-body workout that activates and engages upper and lower body muscles, especially the back, arms, and shoulders.
+The barbell high pull bolsters multiple muscles at once, from the upper and lower body, especially the back, arms, and shoulders.

-- Pick a loaded barbell with an overhand grip with your hands are hip-width apart.
+- Pick a loaded barbell with an overhand grip with your hands hip-width apart.

 - Stand upright and assume a shoulder-width stance.

-- Bend at your hips with your arms are straight just outside your knees.
+- Bend at your hips with your arms straight just outside your knees.

-- Pause for moment at the top, and the reverse the movement to complete your first repetition.
+- Pause at the top for a moment, then reverse the movement to complete your first repetition.

 10. Barbell T Bar Row

-- Place the one end of a bar in a corner so it stay intact.
+- Place one end of a bar in a corner so it stays intact.

 - Put the weight plates into the bar (second end) depending on your strength.